Asymptotic cones of Lie groups and cone equivalences: Cone maps

 In particular, such a map naturally induces a $C$-Lipschitz map $\Cone_\omega(X)\to\Cone_\omega(Y)$.
-Say that $f$ is a $\omega$-cone Lipschitz map (or $\omega$-cone map for short) if it is $\omega$-cone $C$-Lipschitz for some $C\in [0,+\infty[$.
-Thus $\Cone_\omega$ is a functor from the category of non-empty metric spaces with $\omega$-cone Lipschitz maps to the category of pointed metric spaces with Lipschitz maps preserving base-points.
+Say that $f$ is a {\em cone Lipschitz} map if it is cone $C$-Lipschitz for some $C\in [0,+\infty[$.
+Thus $\Cone_\omega$ is a functor from the category of non-empty metric spaces with cone Lipschitz maps (modulo cone equivalence) to the category of pointed metric spaces with Lipschitz maps preserving base points.